I design the structures that decide how work works.

 Architect

-I use clean models and taxonomies to bring coherence to capability, competency, skills and tasks.
+I build clean models and taxonomies that bring coherence to capability, competency, skills and tasks.

 Pressure-test

-I test ideas against reality.
+I test the design against reality.
 Against AI impact, automation logic and real operating constraints.

 Publish

-When something holds up, I share it.
-So it can be challenged, refined and applied.
+When something holds up, I share it, so it can be challenged, refined and put to use.

 Organisational Analysis